Teaching

 Philosophy Through Movies

-This course uses cinema as a vehicle for philosophical inquiry, treating film not as illustration of pre-existing ideas but as a medium capable of generating its own philosophical insights.
+This course uses cinema as a vehicle for philosophical inquiry, treating film as a medium capable of generating its own philosophical insights.
 Students analyze how narrative structure, visual composition, and the experience of spectatorship raise questions about personal identity, perception, free will, and the nature of reality.

 Philosophy of Video Games